On behalf of Silver Tax Group posted in Back Taxes on Tuesday, August 9, 2016.

 You need to realize that you are not correctly labeled an independent contractor if your employer tells you what to do and how to do it.
 When an employer controls the details of your work, you are an employee.

-In a June blog post, we talked about some of the requirements for filing taxes when you receive a 1099-MISC.
+Earlier, we talked about some of the requirements for filing taxes when you receive a 1099-MISC.
 When employment classification was never discussed at the start of the job, this form can come as a surprise.

 If you have concerns that you have been misclassified, you can seek a determination from the IRS with Form SS-8.